andreaovelar/api_homework/README.md

 ### Instructions
 #### 1. Budget Analysis: Summarize the transaction data from the budget analysis and include images for each chart and table produced.

-* Please find below Table 1 that shows the amount spent on each of the categories as
+* Please find below Table 1 that shows the amount spent on each of the categories.

 Table 1